Sarasota metropolitan area

 The Sarasota metropolitan area is a metropolitan area located in Southwest Florida.
-The metropolitan area is defined by the Office of Management and Budget as the North Port–Sarasota–Bradenton metropolitan statistical area as a metropolitan statistical area (MSA) consisting of Manatee County and Sarasota County.
-The largest cities in the MSA are North Port, Sarasota, and Bradenton.
+The metropolitan area is defined by the Office of Management and Budget (OMB) as the North Port–Bradenton–Sarasota Metropolitan Statistical Area, a metropolitan statistical area (MSA) consisting of Manatee County and Sarasota County.
+The principal cities listed by the OMB for the MSA are North Port, Bradenton, Sarasota, Lakewood Ranch, and Venice.
 At the 2020 census, the MSA had a population of 833,716.
+The Census Bureau estimates that its population was 910,108 in 2023.

-The federal government defines the North Port–Sarasota combined statistical area as a combined statistical area (CSA) consisting of the combination of the North Port–Sarasota–Bradenton MSA, the Punta Gorda, Florida MSA (Charlotte County), and the Arcadia, Florida, micropolitan statistical area (DeSoto County).
+The North Port–Bradenton–Sarasota MSA is a component of the larger North Port–Bradenton Combined Statistical Area, a combined statistical area (CSA) consisting of the North Port–Bradenton–Sarasota MSA, the Punta Gorda, Florida MSA (Charlotte County), and the Arcadia, Florida, micropolitan statistical area (DeSoto County).
 At the 2020 census, the CSA had a population of 1,054,539.
+The Census Bureau estimates that its population was 1,152,221 in 2023.

 History of the metropolitan area designations

 The Sarasota standard metropolitan statistical area (SMSA) was first defined in 1973, and included only Sarasota County.
 The Bradenton SMSA was defined after the 1980 United States census, and included only Manatee County.
 The two MSAs were combined in 1993 as the Sarasota–Bradenton metropolitan statistical area.
 Venice was added as a principal city after the 2000 census.
 In 2007, the MSA was renamed the Bradenton–Sarasota–Venice MSA because Bradenton's population then exceeded that of Sarasota.
 In 2009, the area was designated the North Port–Bradenton–Sarasota MSA after North Port qualified as a "principal city" under the metropolitan statistical area definition and was determined to be the largest of the area's three principal cities.
-As of 2013, the MSA was renamed to its current name: North Port–Sarasota–Bradenton metropolitan statistical area.
+In 2013, the MSA was renamed North Port–Sarasota–Bradenton metropolitan statistical area.
+In July 2023, the MSA was renamed to the North Port–Bradenton–Sarasota MSA, and the CSA was renamed to the North Port–Bradenton CSA.
+Lakewood Ranch was also added as a principal city within the MSA.

-The North Port–Sarasota–Bradenton MSA is a component of the larger North Port–Sarasota combined statistical area (CSA), which also includes the Punta Gorda, Florida MSA, and the Arcadia, Florida, micropolitan statistical area (μSA).